ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 ![](https://issart.com/blog/wp-content/uploads/2018/08/arduino-631977_1920.jpg)

-So, for simple tasks that don’t involve networking and multitasking Arduino is a good fit, while for projects requiring multitasking, networking and more complex features Raspberry Pi will be a better choice.
+So, for simple tasks that don't involve networking and multitasking Arduino is a good fit, while for projects requiring multitasking, networking and more complex features Raspberry Pi will be a better choice.

 Although it is rather expensive to build projects with Raspberry and Arduino, the good thing is that it is possible to deliver prototypes to immediately check the utility.